johnexzy/johnexzy/README.md

 # Hi there! 👋
-Welcome to my exploration zone—some things here might be broken or half-baked.
+Welcome to my exploration zone, some things here might be broken or half-baked.
 But hey, that's the fun of building! 🚀

 ### 🔍 About Me
 I'm a **Product Engineer** passionate about innovation, building intelligent systems, and pushing the boundaries of technology.
 My expertise spans: